thinkinglabs/aws-iam-policy/README.md

 });
 ```

-Unit testing the policy document.
+Unit testing a statement from a policy document.
+You can retrieve a single
+statement using the Sid of that statement.

 ```typescript
 import {expect} from 'chai';